-Although discussion over improving inclusiveness for women in STEM has only recently become a hot topic, women have been making waves in STEM fields since humans began to examine the natural world.
-One way to bolster the ranks of future women in STEM will to be acknowledge the contributions that women have made to fields like science and mathematics in the past.
+Although improving inclusiveness for women in STEM has only recently become a hot topic, women have been making waves in STEM fields since humans began to examine the natural world.
+One way to bolster the ranks of future women in STEM will to be acknowledge the contributions women have made to fields like science and mathematics in the past.

 Famous Women in STEM

 Marie Curie is widely regarded as the most inspirational female scientist of all time.
-She was also the first person to win the Nobel Prize twice; first in 1903 for her work in physics, and then again in 1911 for her work in chemistry.
+She was also the first person to win the Nobel Prize twice; first in 1903 for her work in physics, and again in 1911 for her work in chemistry.
 Curie’s work dealt primarily with radioactivity, including the discovery of several radioactive elements.
 The radioactive element curium, which was discovered in 1944 after Curie’s death, was named in her honor.